dji-sdk/Mobile-SDK-Tutorial/en/iOS/PanoDemo/PanoDemo_en.md

 @end
 ~~~

-Now, capture a series of photos, download them and stitch them together.
-Congratulations, you have generated a perfect panorama!
+Build and run the app, shoot a series of photos, download them and stitch them together.
+You should generat a perfect panorama now!
+Here is an example:

 ![cropped pano](../../Images/iOS/PanoDemo/cropped_pano.PNG)

 ## Summary

-   In this tutorial, you’ve learned how to use the Joystick feature and the Waypoint feature of Intelligent Navigation to control the aircraft to rotate and take photos.
-Then you used OpenCV to stitch and crop photos into a cool panorama!
+   In this tutorial, you’ve learned how to use the Virtual Stick feature and the WaypointMission feature of Intelligent Navigation to control the aircraft to rotate and take photos.
+Also, you learn how to rotate the gimbal to take panorama photos too.
+Lastly, we used the OpenCV's features to stitch and crop photos into a cool panorama!

    Congratulations!
-Now that you've finished the demo project, you can build on what you have learnt and start to build your own panorama applications.
-You can improve the project by showing the aircraft's flight mode type, current GPS satellite count, vertical and horizontal flight speed and the flight altitude, etc. There are still a large number of ways to make this a turly fantastic application!
-Good luck, and we hope you enjoyed this tutorial!
+Now that you've finished the demo project, you can use what you have learnt to start building your own panorama applications.
+You can improve the project by showing the aircraft's flight mode type, current GPS satellite count, vertical and horizontal flight speed and the flight altitude, etc. In order to make an amazing Panorama Application, you still have a long way to go!
+Good luck, and hope you enjoyed this tutorial!